 2. Sustainable Materials.

-If a green commercial building is your goal, you should also aim to use eco-friendly or environmentally conscious products.
+If a green commercial construction building is your goal, you should also aim to use eco-friendly or environmentally conscious products.
 Whenever possible, each part of your building, such as walls, roofs, insulation, flooring, and countertops, should be environmentally-friendly.
 Ask your design-build partner about options to use renewable materials in your project.

 3. Proper Insulation.